When looking at strength conditioning for runners, there are 4 key strength aspects which should be trained:

 - Plyometric Power

-Why do we need to strengthen these muscle groups as a runner?
+Why do you need pelvic stability as a runner?

 - Gluteus Medius